-Years Ended December 31,
+Years Ended Dec

 2005 2004

-Reported net income \$1,182 \$ 939
+Reported net income \$ 1,182 \$ 939

 Add: Equity-based compensation expense included in reported net income, net of tax benefit 12 2

 Less: Total equity-based compensation expense per SFAS No. 123, net of tax benefit (99) (59)

-Pro forma net income \$1,095 \$ 882
+Pro forma net income \$ 1,095 \$ 882

 Basic earnings per common share:

 Reported net income \$ 2.11 \$ 1.63

 Add: Equity-based compensation expense included in reported net income, net of tax benefit 0.02

 Less: Total equity-based compensation expense per SFAS No. 123, net of tax benefit (0.17) (0.10)

 Pro forma net income \$ 1.96 \$ 1.53

 Diluted earnings per common share:

 Reported net income \$ 2.09 \$ 1.61

 Add: Equity-based compensation expense included in reported net income, net of tax benefit 0.02

 Less: Total equity-based compensation expense per SFAS No. 123, net of tax benefit (0.17) (0.10)

 Pro forma net income \$ 1.94 \$ 1.51

 Weighted average fair value per share of stock options granted \$ 6.26 \$ 7.23

 In December 2005, the Management Development and Compensation Committee of our Board of Directors approved the acceleration of the vesting of all unvested stock options awarded under our stock incentive plans, effective December 28, 2005.
 The decision to accelerate the vesting of outstanding stock options was made primarily to reduce the non-cash compensation expense that we would have otherwise recorded in future periods as a result of adopting SFAS No. 123(R).
-We estimated that the acceleration eliminated approximately \$55 million of cumulative pre-tax compensation charges that would have been recognized during 2006, 2007 and 2008 as the stock options would have continued to vest.
-We recognized a \$2 million pre-tax charge to compensation expense for the accelerated options under SFAS No. 123(R).
+We estimated that the acceleration eliminated approximately \$55 million of cumulative pre-tax compensation expenses that would have been recognized during 2006, 2007 and 2008 as the stock options would have continued to vest.
+We recognized a \$2 million pre-tax charge to compensation expense during the fourth quarter of 2005 as a result of the acceleration, but do not expect to recognize future compensation expense for the accelerated options under SFAS No. 123(R).
 Total equity-based compensation expense per SFAS No. 123, net of tax benefit as presented in the table above, includes a pro forma charge of \$41 million, net of tax benefit, for the December 2005 accelerated vesting of outstanding stock options.

-Additionally, as a result of changes in accounting required by SFAS No. 123(R) and a desire to design our longterm incentive plans in a manner that creates a stronger link to operating and market performance, the Management
+Additionally, as a result of changes in accounting required by SFAS No. 123(R) and a desire to design our long-term incentive plans in a manner that creates a stronger link to operating and market performance, the Management